Aymane27-Rio/Nodejs-DevSecOps/README.md

 Simple node.js app that servers  "Welcome to CLOUD ASEEM  & Credit with Thanks to - A Monk in Cloud"

-Great for testing simple deployments on Cloud

 ## Step 1: Install NodeJS and NPM using nvm
-Install node version manager (nvm) by typing the following at the command line.
+Install node version manager (nvm) by typing the following at the command line interface.

 ```bash
 sudo su -